omocket/anthony_moore/README.md

-Consumer Price Index and Inflation Calculator
+Shopping List Calculator
-Users calculate the total cost from Year 1 and Year 2 and retrieve the basket price to calculate the CPI and Inflation rate.
+Users can calculate the total cost of groceries as they shop.
+Users can also input the sales tax and discount percentages to generate a more accurate calucation of goods being purchased.